BHFDSC/CCU029_01/phenotypes/README.md

 * The following typing algorithm is applied **on the above study population**
 * This is a *hierarchical* phenotyping algorithm and therefore must be applied in the order listed below ('Typing hierarchy order')
-* The population remaining at Step 8 is excluded
+* The population remaining at Step 8 is excluded as assumed non-COVID related

 <br>